Head west on Highway 2 for hiking, fishing, and outdoor escapes across North Dakota.

 Cool off in the water

-Spend the whole day kayaking for only $10 (if you need to rent equipment from Minot Parks).
-Otherwise, go kayaking for FREE at several access points near Minot, including Rice Lake, Nelson Carlson Lake, or the canoe trails at the Lake Darling near the Upper Souris Wildlife Refuge.
+Spend time kayaking on the river; equipment rentals are available from Minot Parks.
+There are several access points near Minot, including Rice Lake, Nelson Carlson Lake, or the canoe trails at the Lake Darling near the Upper Souris Wildlife Refuge.
 Enjoy the day on the water as you see and hear North Dakota wildlife.

 Discover the abundance of wildlife refuges

-North Dakota has more wildlife refuges than any other state, making it easy to watch, hear, and see various animals in different landscapes.
-Explore six wildlife refuges all less than an hour and a half from Minot.
-You can explore different terrains of these refuges, including forested areas at Denbigh Experimental Forest, wetlands at Audubon and J. Clark Salyer Refuge, grasslands at Upper Souris, and the prairie at Lostwood, which is known for having the highest population of sharp-tailed grouse.
-You can travel in any direction to discover a space for getting lost and finding peace.
+North Dakota has more wildlife refuges than any other state.
+There are six wildlife refuges less than an hour and a half from Minot – Denbigh Experimental Forest, wetlands at Audubon and J. Clark Salyer Refuge, grasslands at Upper Souris, and the prairie at Lostwood, which is known for having the highest population of sharp-tailed grouse.

 Get out and golf

-Take in stunning views at Minot Country Club.
+Take in stunning views at Beowulf Golf Club.
 Swing the afternoon away at the 18 holes at Souris Valley Golf Course or the Vardon Golf Club.
 Try out Footgolf at Apple Grove Golf Course.
 This sport combines soccer and golf and is one of two courses in North Dakota.

 Stand under history

-Just a few miles to the west of Minot, you’ll find the Gassman Coulee Trestle.
-This railroad bridge was originally built with wooden beams in 1887 and later rebuilt with a steel frame in 1898.
-The BNSF Railway still uses the bridge today.
+West of Minot, you’ll find the Gassman Coulee Trestle.
+This railroad bridge was originally built with wooden beams in 1887 and is still in use today.
 The trestle is a sight to see as its large beams burst from the prairie and connect two large hills together.
 Bring your camera and wait until the sun sets to capture stunning images.

 Early morning fishing on the beautiful Devils Lake.

 Devils Lake offers 160,000 acres to fish from, weather you’re venturing out on your own or you look into hiring one of our local great guide services you are bound to get the fish to bite your hook.
-You can also take advantage of one of our three fishing piers which are handicap accessible and easier for those elderly folks that are wanting to get back on the lake but is difficult to get on the water.
+There are three accessible fishing piers for those who are wanting to get back on the lake but is difficult to get on the water.

 Enjoy lunch on the patio at Proz Lakeside at the Cove.